-The following PI & Clinical Negligence guidance note provides comprehensive and up to date legal information covering:
+The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

-Where there is more than one injury (or site of injury) the court will look for overlap in the pain, suffering and loss of amenity and factor this in to its assessment.
+Where there is more than one injury (or site of injury) the court will look for any overlap in the pain, suffering and loss of amenity and factor this into its assessment.
 The usual approach is to take the most severe injury, arrive at an appropriate figure for it and then apply an uplift to reflect the impact of the other injuries.
-If the claimant has suffered discrete injuries (ie there is little or no overlap in the consequential pain, suffering and loss of amenity) then individual awards may be made in respect of each injury.
+If the claimant has suffered discrete injuries (ie there is little or no overlap in the consequential pain, suffering and loss of amenity), then individual awards may be made in respect of each injury.
 An example of this is George v Stagecoach which involved a brain injury, a foot injury and tinnitus.

-See Practice Note: Pain, suffering and loss of amenity and Lexis®PSL Personal Injury Quantum Database in our Key Resources where you can search for quantum reports.
+See also Lexis®PSL PI & Clinical Negligence Quantum Database in our Key Resources where you can search for quantum reports and the Judicial

-**excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
+**Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Coronavirus (COVID-19): This Practice Note contains guidance on subjects potentially impacted by the government’s response to the COVID-19 outbreak.
 For updates on key developments and related practical guidance on the implications for lawyers, see Practice Note: Coronavirus (COVID-19)—implications